King Weeman

 King Weeman (March 26, 1872 - December 23, 1955) was an American businessman and politician.

+Biography

-Born in the Town of Kossuth, Manitowoc County, Wisconsin, Weeman was a telegraph operator for the Lake Shore Western Railroad and Western Road.
+Born in Branch, Manitowoc County, Wisconsin, Weeman was a telegraph operator for the Lake Shore Western Railroad and Western Road.
 Later, Weeman was secretary and office manager of Raddant Brewery Company and helped start the Shawano Canning Company.
-He lived in Shawano, Wisconsin.
-From 1910 to 1918, Weeman served as Mayor of Shawano, Wisconsin.
+The Shawano Canning Company was incorporated in 1915 with an initial capital of $25,000, with Weeman serving as one of its original directors alongside president A. C. Weber and secretary Albert Trathen.
+The plant originally packed only green and wax beans, later adding cream style corn.
+By 1921, Weeman had risen to vice president of the company, and when manager George Greb departed in 1928, Weeman took over as manager.
+He was elected vice president of the Wisconsin Canners Association in 1933 and 1934, and its president in 1935, subsequently serving as a director of the National Canners Association beginning in 1936.
+The Shawano Canning Company eventually absorbed the Clintonville Canning Company in 1939 and the Antigo Canning Company in 1947.
+He lived in Shawano, Wisconsin, and served as its mayor from 1910 to 1918.
 In 1919, Weeman served in the Wisconsin State Assembly and was a Republican.
 During World War I, Weeman served on the Shawano Defense Council.
-Weeman died in Shawano, Wisconsin.
+Weeman died at his home in Shawano on December 23, 1955.